PuruVJ/summit-talk-fall2022/slides.md

 # <span text="red-400">17.1KB</span> min+br

 <!--
 Remember the original's size?
 That was 17.1KB.
 Can I get any guesses how much the current size may be, after you compile the svelte file, and bundle it separately?
+Any guesses?

+[Wait 5 seconds]
 -->

 ---